 African Wild Dog

 Even our safari ranger was excited to see them.
 He said the African Wild Dogs are rare and he hadn’t even seen them for a month.
+Now that I go to the website and realize that the population of African wild dogs is actually much smaller than other big cats!
 It was a very special sighting and we were very lucky.
 Wild Dogs (or painted dogs, or hunting dogs) are notoriously social and live in packs with distinct hierarchies.
 They are called the more effective predators in Africa with their smart hunting tactics, constant communication, and large pack size.

 They are hard to find because they are endangered; and they are nomadic, traversing up to 50 kilometers in one day.
 The African Wild Dogs roam the open plains and sparse woodlands of sub-Saharan Africa, and they are mostly found in Botswana.